 They knew.
 The Combat Zone had been a violent place since the ’60s, when strip clubs and escorts gave the neighborhood its name.
 The short-lived red light district brought a world of sex downtown that corporate executives loved and the local housing authority hated.
 It took years for the community to disintegrate it.

 They created a Neighborhood Watch system, as I learned when one of their members tucked a bright green flyer under my car’s windshield wiper.
 It was an invitation to a community meeting.
 None of the other cars had the flyer, which meant they knew I was new.
 They were doing their job.
 I should have gone.
-Maybe I would have had their help.
+Maybe then I would have had their help.

-At the same time, four people began circling the block, over and over.
+Around that same time, four people began circling the block, over and over.
 There was an old man, a thin man, a lady with a baby carriage and if it was very late at night, I saw the kid who liked my synthesizer.
 Within weeks, it was clear something was up.
 I saw a wealthy, young couple talking to a cop in front of my building.
 They looked concerned while the cop jotted down information.
 I didn’t know what the problem was until I got hit, too.